 Multiple usage reports point to WordPress being the internet's most popular content management system, being used by 28.7 percent of CMS powered websites, according to W3 Techs.
 WordPress is known for its ease of use, thousands of different plug-ins and how affordable it is.

 Ilona Filipi, project manager at London-based agency Moove, said WordPress' popularity is well deserved: "I can't think of any better solution to develop a business website than using WordPress," Filipi said.
 "It truly is a fantastic and powerful tool that can support any business, large or small."

 If you're interested in using WordPress for your website, you may have noticed that it comes in two varieties: WordPress.com and WordPress.org.
 Your needs and the presentation of your website will determine which option is best for you.

-Wordpress.com allows individuals and companies to get started with a new website for free.
-Users who sign up at Wordpress.com can select a domain name of the format "your-business.wordpress.com" or pay to choose a custom domain such as "your-business.com."
-Basic themes, which control the website’s appearance, are included.
-Users can purchase additional themes starting at $20.
+WordPress.com allows individuals and companies to get started with a new website for free.
+Users who sign up at WordPress.com can select a domain name of the format "your-business.WordPress.com" or pay for a custom domain, such as "your-business.com."
+Basic themes, which control the website's appearance, are included.
+Users can purchase additional themes starting at $5 in their marketplace.

-Though the up-front expense is greater, a custom installation lets companies offer their visitors a distinct brand experience, including a unique design, e-commerce functionality and interactive features.
+Though the upfront expense is greater, custom installation lets companies offer their visitors a distinct brand experience, including a unique design, ecommerce functionality and interactive features.
 Mike Garrett, developer with Washington, D.C.-based Web Development Group said a custom site helps companies fully realize their vision.

 Editor's Note: Considering a web hosting service?
 If you're looking for information to help you choose the one that's right for you, use the questionnaire below to have our sister site, BuyerZone, provide you with information from a variety of vendors for free: